The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 • Stay calm and professional: It's natural to feel defensive when faced with criticism, but it's important to stay calm and professional.
 Remember, the feedback is about your services, not you personally.

-• Take action: Let the client know what steps you'll take to address their concerns.
+• Take action: Let the patient know what steps you'll take to address their concerns.
 This shows that you're committed to improving their experience and are proactive about making changes based on their feedback.

-• Follow up: Once you've made changes based on the feedback, follow up with the client to let them know.
+• Follow up: Once you've made changes based on the feedback, follow up with the patient to let them know.
 This can turn a negative experience into a positive one and demonstrates your commitment to continuous improvement.

 Post Bottom Background | Profi